Skip to main content

 Objects

 Objects are the actual data elements in a data package.
 They’re atomic, selectable elements that typically have a visual representation.
+Objects form the leaves of the tree structure—they contain the actual data and geometry, while Collections organize them.
 There are three types of objects:

-1. Geometry - A single piece of geometry (curve, mesh, brep, etc.) with minimal properties
+1. Geometry - A single piece of geometry (curve, mesh, brep, etc.) with minimal properties.
+These are pure geometric primitives that can exist standalone or within a DataObject’s displayValue.

 Every object has: